OVERVIEW

 Advise not to breastfeed.

-Review full prescribing information for additional information at: https://www.genmab-pi.com/prescribing-information/epkinly-pi.pdf
+Please see full US Prescribing information for additional information at: https://www.genmab-lpi.com/prescribing-information/epkinly-pi.pdf

 CLINICAL TRIALS

-View select clinical trials with epcoritamab now.
-To view a full list of clinical trials in which epcoritamab is being investigated, please visit ClinicalTrials.gov.
+View select clinical trials with Epcoritamab now.
+To view a full list of clinical trials in which CD3 x CD20 is being investigated, please visit ClinicalTrials.gov.

-1. Hutchings M, et al. Epcoritamab (GEN3013; DuoBody-CD3×CD20) to induce complete response in patients with relapsed/refractory B-cell non-Hodgkin lymphoma: Complete dose escalation data and efficacy results from a phase I/II trial.
-Poster #8009.
-56th Annual ASCO Meeting and Exposition; May 29 – June 2, 2020; Virtual Format.
+1. Hutchings M, et al. Epcoritamab (GEN3013; DuoBody-CD3 × CD20) to induce complete response in patients with relapsed/refractory B-cell non-Hodgkin lymphoma: complete dose escalation data and efficacy results from a phase I/II trial.
+Poster presented at: 56th Annual ASCO Meeting and Exposition, Virtual Format; May 29–June 2, 2020.

 2. Engelberts PJ, et al. DuoBody-CD3xCD20 induces potent T-cell-mediated killing of malignant B cells in preclinical models and provides opportunities for subcutaneous dosing.
 EBioMedicine.
 2020;52:102625.